microsoft/ML-For-Beginners/1-Introduction/3-fairness/README.md

 The main fairness-related harms can be classified as:

-- **Allocation**, if a gender or ethnicity for example is favoured over another.
+- **Allocation**, if a gender or ethnicity for example is favored over another.
 - **Quality of service**.
-If you train the data one type of data and reality is much more complex, it leads to a poor performing service.
+If you train the data for one specific scenario but reality is much more complex, it leads to a poor performing service.
-- **Stereotyping**, that a certain gender is associated with a certain profession for example.
+- **Stereotyping**.
+Associating a given group with pre-assigned attributes.
 - **Denigration**.
 To unfairly criticize and label something or someone.
 - **Over- or under- representation**.
 The idea is that a certain group is not seen in a certain profession, and any service or function that keeps promoting that is contributing to harm.